PatrickFis/Azure-Study-Notes/Azure Developer/Azure Blob Storage.md

   - Filters can be applied for different blob types
   - Actions like tierToCool, tierToArchive, and delete can be performed
   - Rules are supported for blob and append blobs in general-purpose V2 accounts, premium block blob and blob storage accounts

+## Blob Versioning
+- Allows you to maintain previous versions of a blob
+- Previous versions can be restored
+- Each blob gets an initial ID which is updated alongside the blob
+- Blob versioning can be enabled or disabled at any time
+- Blob versioning is available in the the portal when viewing a storage account.
+It's available by clicking on data protection under the data management section.
+After enabling it you will see a versions tab displayed when viewing a blob in the portal.
+Other options are then made available to set a blob to a previous version.
+- If blob versioning is disabled you will still be able to versions of blobs that were created while versioning was enabled.

+## Blob Snapshots
+- Blob snapshots are available when viewing blobs in the portal
+- Snapshots create a copy of a blob at a point in time
+- Snapshots can be promoted to the blob to restore it to the version in the snapshot
+- The main difference between snapshots and versioning is scale.
+Versioning is applied to all blobs in your storage account (and incurs higher costs).
+Snapshots can be taken at an individual blob level.

+## Soft Delete
+- Safeguards against deletions by allowing a retention period of 1-365 days to be set
+- Data will be available even after deleted or overwritten
+- During the retention period you can also restore a blob's snapshot
+- The retention period can be changed at any time
+- Soft delete is available in the data protection blade on a storage account
+- By default deleted blobs are kept for 7 days
+- In the portal a toggle is available inside containers that shows deleted blobs

+## Lab Notes
+- The lab makes use of the Azure.Storage.Blobs dependency
+- The storage account used for the labs is az204patrickstorage
+- Metadata can be added to blobs through the Azure portal and used by your program
+- I skipped doing the labs for table storage.
+I use table storage at work.